Classifying group actions on hyperbolic spaces: Background and main results

 We are now ready to state our main theorem.
 For a more general result encompassing all general type group actions on hyperbolic spaces, see Theorem \ref{Thm:main-full}.

-\begin{thm} For any countable weakly hyperbolic group $G$, the restriction of $\sim$ to $Hyp_{gt}(G)$ is Borel bi-reducible to one of the relations $=_1$, $=_2$, $\ldots$, $=_\NN$, $=_\RR$, or $E_{K_\sigma}$, and all possibilities realize.
+\begin{thm} For any countable weakly hyperbolic group $G$, the restriction of $\sim$ to $Hyp_{gt}(G)$ is Borel bi-reducible to one of the relations $=_1$, $=_2$, $\ldots$, $=_\NN$, $=_\RR$, or $E_{K_\sigma}$, and all possibilities can be realized.
 In particular, the restriction of $\sim$ to $Hyp_{gt}(G)$ is either smooth or not classifiable by countable structures. \end{thm}

 The proof of this result relies on a dichotomy for weakly hyperbolic groups, which appears to be of independent interest; we discuss it in more detail below.

 \paragraph{2.3.
 Isotropic vs. anisotropic weakly hyperbolic groups.} We begin with a general definition, which makes sense for any action of a group $G$ on a metric space $S$.
 Informally, it captures the idea that all directions in $S$, represented by equidistant pairs of points, are ``coarsely the same" modulo the $G$-action (see Fig.~\ref{Fig2}).